 To illustrate the pattern of training, a Bachelor of Education course may require 4 placements of 20 working days each (4 x 20 = 80 days).
 A Master of Teaching could require you to do 3 placements of 20 days (3 x 20 = 60 days).
 The exact schedule depends on the particular degree.

-A teaching degree, whether it's a Bachelor of Education or Master of Teaching, provides you with an accredited professional qualification for teaching in Australian schools.
+A teaching degree, whether it's a Bachelor of Education or Master of Teaching, provides you with an accredited professional qualification for working as a teacher in Australian schools.
 As a graduate, you should meet the Australian Professional Standards for Teachers.

 Learning outcomes are that you're able to: